ibexa/documentation-developer/docs/tutorials/beginner_tutorial/2_create_the_content_model.md

 ## Content model overview

-The [[= product_name =]] content Repository is centered around **Content items**.
-A Content item is a single piece of content, for example an article, a product review, a place, etc.
+The [[= product_name =]] content Repository is centered around **content items**.
+A content item is a single piece of content, for example an article, a product review, a place, etc.

-Every Content item is an instance of a content type.
-Content types define what **Fields** are included in each Content item.
+Every content item is an instance of a content type.
+Content types define what **Fields** are included in each content item.
 For example, an article could include Fields such as *title*, *image*, *abstract*, *article's body*, *publication date* and *list of authors*.

 Fields can belong to one of the installed **Field Types**, about 30 in the default distribution.
-Each Field Type is built to represent a specific type of data: a text line, a block of rich text, an image, a collection of relations to Content items, etc.
+Each Field Type is built to represent a specific type of data: a text line, a block of rich text, an image, a collection of relations to content items, etc.
 You can find a complete list in the [Field Types reference](field_type_reference.md) section.
 Every Field Type may have its own options, and comes with its own editing and viewing interfaces.